ManuelZierl/csession/README.md

 csess.get("/path/to/endpoint")
 ```

-if for a sinlge call the prepare methode should be suppressed you can do:
+if for a single call the prepare methode should be suppressed you can do:
 ```python
 from csession import CustomSession csess = CustomSession(prepare=...)